bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-3-1.md

 This section suite for developer on customize file system.If you just want to use it, please use the prebuilt file system.

-The Yocto needs download all third software packages from internet.In order to build more speedly, MYS-6ULX also support a full package, you could not download again.
+The Yocto needs download all third software packages from internet.In order to build more speedly, MYD-Y6ULX also support a full package, you could not download again.

-Below has two ways to use Yocto:

-* Using MYS-6ULX full package
-* Using NXP supports Yocto and config it for MYS-6ULX

-If you the first time hear about Yocto, recommend use the first way

-Attention: building Yocto does not use previous toolchain, please open newtab for shell or new terminal window.
+Attention: building Yocto does not use previous toolchain, please open new tab for shell or new terminal window.

-## MYS-6ULX support full Yocto package
+## MYD-Y6ULX support full Yocto package

-Extract Yocto source package, and extract the Yocto-downloads.tar.xz into Yocto source direcotry.The Yocto-downloads.tar.xz includes all packages when building MYS-6ULX from Yocto.
+Extract Yocto source package, and extract the Yocto-downloads.tar.xz into Yocto source direcotry.The Yocto-downloads.tar.xz includes all packages when building MYD-Y6ULX from Yocto.

-Attention: The Yocto-downloads.tar.xz file is more large, it does not include in MYS-6ULX iso file.Please visit and download it from http://d.myirtech.com/MYS-6ULX.
+Attention: The Yocto-downloads.tar.xz file is more large, it does not include in MYD-Y6ULX iso file.Please visit and download it from http://d.myirtech.com/MYD-Y6ULX.

 ```
 cd $DEV_ROOT